OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Defining Tools for Thinking.md

 ## What Are "Tools for Thinking"?

 Arguably, we think when we write, so tools like Evernote, OneNote, WordPress, Medium and even Notepad could be called Tools for Thinking.
-But they’re not, for our purposes.
+But for our purposes, they’re not.
 Neither is simple linky text, which is a big improvement over plain text.

 Tools for Thinking add value to notetaking in one or several dimensions: